VanOns/filament-attachment-library/docs/installation.md

 # Installation

 To get started with the Filament Attachment Library, you will need to follow a few steps.
 This guide will walk you through the process of installing the package and setting it up in your Filament application.

 ## Composer

-The Filament Attachment Library can be installed using composer by running the following command:
+The Filament Attachment Library can be installed using Composer by running the following command:
 ```bash
 $ composer require van-ons/filament-attachment-library
 ```